Pathoschild/smapi-mod-dump/source/To-Dew/README.md

 far as I can tell you have to have controllers to even start split-screen, and I don't.

+Translations are included for several languages, but the translations are all via Google Translate, so they are probably not very good.
+(Thanks to nexusmods user Newrotd for updates to the Russian translation.)

 ## Multiplayer Support